-Pastures are common sites for poultry litter applied as fertilizer on forages used for cattle (Bostaurus) grazing or hay production in Alabama.
-Cattlegrazing removes relatively few nutrients from the farm throughmilk or meat production (Ball et al., 1991).
-Nutrient amountstaken up by plants are similar to nutrient amounts released from manure deposited back on the pasture by animals grazingthe plants.
-Mechanical removal of harvested forage crops from thefarm will reduce the buildup of nutrients in soils fertilized with PL.
-Forage crops have been traditionally fertilized withPL to meet the plant N requirements.
-But, PL appliedto meet plant N requirement contains more P than required by the plant and P buildup in the soil will occur (Kingery et al., 1993 and Sharpley et al., 1998).
-In many counties of Alabama, P from PL meets or exceeds plant uptake (Potashand Phosphate Inst., 1998).
-The effect of this excess P on waterquality is becoming a major concern in Alabama (Sharpley et al., 1998).

-Research on nutrient uptake from soils treated with PLhas considered relatively few forage crops.
-In most cases studieshave used a single crop or mixture of crops as a catchcrop while evaluating other treatment variables (Vervoort et al., 1998).
-A study reported by Honeycutt et al. (1998) showed that forage dry matter yield of bermudagrass [Cynodondactylon (L.) Pers.] tall fescue (FestucaarundinaceaSchreb.) and a tall fescue- red clover (Trifoliumpratense L.) - whiteclover (T. repens L.) mixture was increased with increasingrates of PL.
-It was reported that plant N and P uptake increased withrate of PL application on bluegrass (PoapratensisL.) - tall fescue and bermudagrass-tall fescue pastures (Lucero et al., 1995; Vervoort et al., 1998).
+Pastures are common sites for poultry litter applied as fertilizer on forages used for cattle (Bostaurus) grazing 32 or hay production in Alabama.
+Cattlegrazing removes relatively few nutrients from the farm throughmilk or meat 33 production (Ball et al., 1991).
+Nutrient amounts taken up by plants are similar to nutrient amounts released from 34 manure deposited back on the pasture by animals grazingthe plants.
+Mechanical removal of harvested forage crops 35 36 from the farm will reduce the buildup of nutrients in soils fertilized with PL.
+Forage crops have been traditionally 37 fertilized withPL to meet the plant N requirements.
+But, PL applied to meet plant N requirement contains more 38 P than required by the plant and P buildup in the soil will occur (Kingery et al., 1993 and Sharpley et al., 1998).
+In many counties of Alabama, P from PL meets or exceeds plant uptake ??Potashand Phosphate Inst., 1998).
+39 The effect of this excess P on waterquality is becoming a major concern in Alabama (Sharpley et al., 1998).
+40 Research on nutrient uptake from soils treated with PLhas considered relatively few forage crops.
+In most 41 cases studieshave used a single crop or mixture of crops as a catchcrop while evaluating other treatment variables 42 reported that plant N and P uptake increased withrate of PL application on bluegrass (PoapratensisL.) -tall fescue and bermudagrass-tall fescue pastures (Lucero et al., 1995; Vervoort et al., 1998).
 Kingery et al. (1993) reported that long-term PLapplication on tall fescue pastures increased plant N, P, andK concentration.
-There is a wide range of forage crops that are adapted for growth in the southeastern USA (Ball et al., 1991), but little is known about the nutrient uptake of these crop species under PL fertilization.
+There